What is motivation at work place?

 Research states, only 10% of people look forward to going to work every day.
-This is extremely depressing, so then what is motivation and why does it always have to rise up on a Saturday or a Sunday? they say nothing is interesting if you are not really interested but what if there is a way to make things better so that the interest rises on its own.
+This is extremely depressing, so then what is motivation at work?
+Why does motivation always rise on a Saturday or a Sunday?
+They say nothing is interesting if you are not really interested but what if there is a way to make things better so that the interest rises on its own.
 Let us see what you can do as an employer today to ensure that your employees are just as motivated to see your business succeed as you are.

-5. Recognition – A small word that works wonders when done correctly.
+A small word that works wonders when done correctly.
 83% of employees today state that recognition for contribution is more fulfilling than any of the rewards or gifts distributed.
-People can be acknowledged and appreciated for their efforts through various ways, some of them being social recognition platforms wherein the entire organization can receive the news of someone’s marvelous efforts at one go.
+People can be acknowledged and appreciated for their efforts in various ways, some of them being social recognition platforms wherein the entire organization can receive the news of someone’s marvelous efforts at one go.
 Whatever the method may be, timely recognition is extremely crucial else it goes in vain.